Notice Regarding COVID-19 |

 Please note that MD/PhD applicants, however, must take one of these exams by the given deadlines for the current application cycle.
 MD/PhD applicants who test beyond the deadline will not be considered.

-If Casper is chosen to fulfill the situational judgment test requirement, the College of Human Medicine also strongly recommends applicants take the Duet assessment.
+If Casper is chosen to fulfill the situational judgment test requirement, the College of Human Medicine also strongly recommends applicants take the Duet assessment

 Premedical requirements are minimums that must be fulfilled prior to matriculation at the College of Human Medicine.
 Your AMCAS academic record will be reviewed for completion of our premedical requirements.
 If you are invited to interview, your Premedical Requirements form will also be reviewed.
 If any deficiencies or discrepancies are found, Admissions staff will either discuss this with you on Interview Day or contact you by email shortly thereafter.